kacpersienkiewicz/Chicago-Food-Inspections/README.md

 The final pane showcases a breakdown by ZIP codes and showcases violation count and inspections per year as filtered by ZIP code.

-## Key Takeaways
-* Violation patterns are largely consistent across Chicago ZIP codes.
-* Facility type is a stronger predictor for violation patterns than geographic location.
-* Mobile food facilities have very different violation profiles than standard restaurants.
-* Businesses can focus on a small number of violations to improve inspection outcomes: maintaining proper handwashing stations, clean food-contact surfaces, keep pest control logs, maintain overall cleanliness, and follow proper food handling, cooling and thawing procedures.